Seeing Space and Motion: Enhancing Latent Actions with Geometric and Dynamic Awareness for Vision-Language-Action Models: Evaluations

 \subsubsection{Effect of Multi-modal Synergistic Attention}

-Our model's reasoning capability is underpinned by a Multi-modal Synergistic Attention mechanism.
-This is not a simple attention type, but a carefully structured attention mask that orchestrates information flow across modalities and processing stages by combining bi-directional, uni-directional, and causal attention rules.
-We compare this sophisticated mechanism against a baseline using a simple, token-by-token Causal Attention mask, where every token can only attend to prior tokens in the sequence.
-As shown in Table~\ref{tab:atten_ablation}, replacing our structured attention with this restrictive causal baseline leads to a dramatic performance collapse, with the average sequence length falling from 4.38 to 3.70.
-This starkly demonstrates the importance of our synergistic design.
-The simple causal approach prevents the model from forming a holistic plan by restricting access to the full context, whereas our structured mechanism allows critical components, like the latent planner and the final action query, to integrate information from the past, present, and future projections in a principled manner.
+We compared the multi-modal synergistic attention mechanism with a baseline method that uses a simple token-level causal attention mask and both were trained with the same number of steps.
+As shown in Table~\ref{tab:lam_ablation}, replacing our structured attention with this naive causal baseline (i.e., \textbf{Causal Atten.}) leads to a dramatic performance collapse, with the average sequence length falling from 4.38 to 3.70, which significantly demonstrates the importance of our synergistic design.
+The simple causal attention mechanism leads to information leakage across different modalities (vision, latent action, real action).
+In contrast, our structured mechanism allows only necessary components to attend to the information needed from their corresponding modalities, preventing them from "shortcut learning" from other modalities.